Mannem Nageswara Rao

-Mannem Nageswara Rao is a former-interim Director officer Central Bureau of Investigation (CBI) since 11 January 2019 till 1 February 2019.
-He joined CBI in 2016 and is an Indian Police Service (IPS) officer of 1986 batch and Odisha cadre.
-He served as Joint Director before being appointed as the Interim Director of CBI for only 22 days.
+Mannem Nageswara Rao (born 6 July 1960)is a former-interim Director officer Central Bureau of Investigation (CBI) from 24 October 2018 till 4 February 2019.
+He joined CBI in 2016 and is a retired Indian Police Service (IPS) officer of 1986 batch and Odisha cadre.
+He served as Joint Director before being appointed as the Interim Director of CBI for 103 days.

 Rao is from Mangapet village of Warangal district in Telangana State.
 He is a chemistry post graduate from Osmania University, did his research in Madras IIT, before joining the IPS in 1986.
+His maternal uncle is Dhulipala Sambasiva Rao of Guntur.
+He is married to Guntur's Chinna Vishnu Narayana's daughter.

+Rao is also noted for his activities related to Hindu cultural assertion.